qouteall/imm_ptl_wiki_copy/Portal-Attributes.md

 ### Teleportation Attributes

 #### Whether Teleportation Changes Scale
 Whether the teleportation changes entity scale if the portal has a scale transformation.
+It requires Pehkui mod to work.

 NBT tag: `teleportChangesScale`

+#### Whether Teleportation Changes Gravity Direction

+Whether the teleportation transforms the player's gravity location if the portal has a rotation transformation.
+It requires Gravity Changer mod to work.

+NBT tag: `teleportChangesGravity`

 #### Whether to Adjust The Entity's Position After Teleporting
 If true, the player will be moved up if the player is inside the ground after teleportation.